kognise/obsidian-aviation/FAR/Volume 1/A Definitions and general requirements/0005 Safety management systems.md

 \(5\) A policy that defines unacceptable behavior and conditions for disciplinary action.

-\(6\) An emergency response plan that provides for the safe transition from normal to emergency operations in accordance with the requirements of §5.27.
+\(6\) An emergency response plan that provides for the safe transition from normal to emergency operations in accordance with the requirements of [[Volume 1/A Definitions and general requirements/0005 Safety management systems.md#§5.27   Coordination of emergency response planning.|§5.27]].

-\(b\) The safety policy must be signed by the accountable executive described in §5.25.
+\(b\) The safety policy must be signed by the accountable executive described in [[Volume 1/A Definitions and general requirements/0005 Safety management systems.md#§5.25   Designation and responsibilities of required safety management personnel.|§5.25]].

 \(c\) The safety policy must be documented and communicated throughout the certificate holder's organization.